Joelle13/Reflight/README.md

-# 📌 Project: Reflight – Flight reviews platform
+# 📌 Project: Reflights – Flight reviews platform

-**Reflight** is a full-stack web application designed to publish flight reviews and manage them as an administrator.
+**Reflights** is a full-stack web application designed to publish flight reviews and manage them as an administrator.

 ---